 Resources for Graduate Students

-The ChengFind search box on the library homepage allows you to search the entire library collection-books, ebooks, streaming videos, articles and more-with one search.
+The Library homepage provides a number of search options for finding research materials.
+The Search All search box allows you to search the entire library collection - books, ebooks, streaming videos, articles and more - with one search.
 To view or access many of the items in your result list, you simply need to enter your WPUNJ username and password.
 As a graduate student you may also want to search in a specific database for information and details about how to do this are included below.

 Books & Media (read more)(read less)